simeononsecurity/simeononsecurity.ch/content/guides/turn-linux-into-nas-nfs-cifs/index.en.md

 ## Conclusion

 Turning your Linux system into a NAS server is a powerful way to centralize file storage and sharing in your network.
-With NFS and CIFS, you can cater to different device types and operating systems, ensuring seamless data access.
+With NFS and CIFS, you can cater to different device types and operating systems, ensuring smooth data access.
 By following the steps outlined in this guide, you can create a robust NAS solution tailored to your specific needs.

 ## References: